-Food knows no boundaries or country borders.
-And there are some dishes where this is more true than others.
+Polvorones or Mexican Wedding cookies are one of those food’s that know no boundaries or country borders, just one of those dishes where this is more true than others.

 What about Mexican Wedding Cookies?
 I’d never heard of Mexican wedding cookies and then I did a little research.
 That name in fact stems from America and you can buy them readily at the supermarket.
 However, Mexican’s don’t eat these cookies at weddings, no, in fact they aren’t even considered a specialty.